awslabs/cloudformation-ldaps-nlb-template/README.md

 ![](https://d2908q01vomqb2.cloudfront.net/22d200f8670dbdb3e253a90eee5098477c95c23d/2017/08/28/Screen-Shot-2017-07-25-at-10.30.54-AM.png)

 Here is how the solution works, as shown in the preceding numbered diagram:
-1. The LDAP client sends an LDAPS request to NLB on TCP port 636.
+1. The LDAP client sends an LDAPS request to the NLB on TCP port 636.
-2. NLB terminates the SSL/TLS session and decrypts the traffic using a certificate.
-NLB sends the decrypted LDAP traffic to the Simple AD servers listening on TCP port 389.
+2. The NLB terminates the SSL/TLS session and decrypts the traffic using a certificate.
+The NLB sends the decrypted LDAP traffic to Simple AD on TCP port 389.
-3. The Simple AD servers send an LDAP response to NLB.
-NLB encrypts the response and sends it to the client.
+3. The Simple AD servers send an LDAP response to the NLB.
+The NLB encrypts the response and sends it to the client.

 ## Security